Why wasn't Cubs closer Wade Davis on the mound at the end of the game?

 "Tonight, I really was waiting for that opportunity to grab a lead and then throw him out there," Maddon said of Davis.
 "That's what it was all about.
 There was no way he was pitching more than one [inning], and that was pretty much it."

-Maddon made it clear he’s not one of those managers who only would pitch his closer in a save situation on the road, and let’s face it, if Lackey and Davis both are completely fresh, does anyone really believe Davis isn’t in the game at that point?
+Maddon made it clear he's not one of those managers who would pitch his closer only in a save situation on the road, and let's face it, if Lackey and Davis both are completely fresh, does anyone really believe Davis isn't in the game at that point?

-“You have to understand when you have a guy like that [Davis] coming off the performance that he had [in the NLDS], to warm him up and not use him is equally as bad,” Maddon explained.
+"You have to understand when you have a guy like that [Davis] coming off the performance that he had [in the NLDS], to warm him up and not use him is equally as bad," Maddon said.

-The point is Maddon could have brought Davis in to get one out in a tie game and that was it for him, or he could have waited until the Cubs got the lead.
+The point is Maddon could have brought in Davis to get one out in with the score tied and that would be it for him, or he could have waited until the Cubs got the lead.
 He chose the latter.
-Some may have wanted Davis in the game to face Turner after Lackey walked Chris Taylor, but that would have required Davis getting warmed up.
-If Lackey gets Taylor out, then he’s wasted Davis.
-Again, the Cubs said they weren’t going to warm up Davis, sit him down, then warm him up again later and bring him in.
+Some might have wanted Davis in the game to face Turner after Lackey walked Chris Taylor, but that would have required Davis getting warmed up.
+If Lackey gets Taylor out, then Maddon has wasted Davis.
+Again, the Cubs said they weren't going to warm up Davis, sit him down, then warm him up again later and bring him in.

-“I knew it was only going to be a one-inning type stint,” Davis said.
-“Lackey’s track record in the playoffs has been amazing.
-I don’t think that’s anything anyone is second guessing.”
+"I knew it was only going to be a one-inning type stint," Davis said.
+"Lackey's track record in the playoffs has been amazing.
+I don't think that's anything anyone is second-guessing."

 Lackey gave up 36 home runs in the regular season, so it can't come as a shock he gave one up to one of the best hitters in the league.
 His problem came when he walked Taylor ahead of Turner.